Frequently Asked Questions

 What do you bring with you to the parties?

-We bring everything needed to conduct the activities included in your ordered package.
+We bring everything needed to conduct the activities included in your selected package.
 Each package is different, so we bring different things to every party.
-If you ordered a package with games, we will bring everything needed for all the games we play.
-We also bring our own fun music and radio to the parties.
+If you selected a package with games, we will bring everything needed for all the games we play.
+We also provide a CD player and the music we will need for your party.
 The face paint that we supply is of course child friendly, non-toxic, high end professional paint and glitter.
 We also supply our own storybook for story time, as well as crafts that are catered to both girls and boys.
-If you order a party which includes prizes, we provide three prizes to every child, and we have both girl and boy prizes!
+If you select a party which includes prizes, we provide three prizes to every child, accommodating both girl and boy!

 What should the girls wear to the party if I order a dress up package?